-- Chapter 1, Artix Locator Introduction, which provides an overview of the Artix locator and its uses. - Chapter 2, Configuring and Deploying the Locator Service, which describes how to edit your Artix configuration files to deploy one or more Artix locator services.
-This chapter includes information on using an Artix 4 locator from Artix 3 consumers. - Chapter 3, Using the Locator from an Artix Consumer, which describes how to write service consumer code in both C++ and Java that take advantage of a deployed Artix locator, and that queries an Artix locator.
-This chapter includes information on migrating from Artix 3 to Artix 4 locator consumers.

-Chapter 4, Using the Locator from a Non-Artix Client, describes how to use an Artix locator service from consumers generated by other SOA systems, using .NET and Axis consumers as examples.
+- Chapter 1, "Artix Locator Introduction," provides an overview of the Artix locator and its uses. - Chapter 2, "Configuring and Deploying the Locator Service," describes how to edit your Artix configuration files to deploy one or more Artix locator services.
+This chapter also describes how an Artix post-3.x locator can be used by Artix 3.x consumers. - Chapter 3, "Using the Locator from an Artix Consumer," describes how to code C++ and Java service consumers that take advantage of and that query a deployed Artix locator.
+This chapter also describes how to migrate consumers-of-locators from Artix 3 to post-Artix 3. - Chapter 4, "Using the Locator from a Non-Artix Client," describes how an Artix locator service can be used by consumers generated by other SOA systems-for example, .NET and Axis.

-The Artix Documentation Library
+Artix Documentation Library